 Test your website's page loading speed

-Before you apply for a Google Ad Grant, check that the website's pages load fast enough, especially the home page.
-A slow website can cause your application to be rejected.
-Your Ad Grant account can even get temporarily suspended later on if the pages slow down.
+Before you apply for a Google Ad Grant check that the website's pages load fast enough, especially the home page.
+A slow site can cause your application to be rejected.
+Your Ad Grant account can even get temporarily suspended later on if the site slow down.

 Google's PageSpeed Insights tool